 Soyring Foundation Scholarship

-The Soyring Foundation Scholarship is available exclusively to students enrolled in the Pavlis Honors College Learning Community through a generous gift from Tech alumnus and Pavlis External Advisory Board member John Soyring.
+The Soyring Foundation Scholarship is available exclusively to students enrolled in the Pavlis Honors Pathway Program through a generous gift from Tech alumnus and Pavlis External Advisory Board member John Soyring.

 The scholarship is $1000 and is available to Honors students expressing interest in research and innovation in any of these three areas: